OsakaOK/PL-Predict/README.md

 # PL-Predict
-Premier League 2024-2025 Winner Prediction
+Premier League 2024-2025 Prediction with help the of Machine Learning include:
+The Champion
+Top 4
+Relegation Spots